 Kumar has a Bachelor of Music (magna cum laude) from Berklee College of Music, Boston, where he majored in Film Scoring and Electronic Production and Design, and a Bachelor of Arts in English Literature from the University of Mumbai.
 At Berklee, Kumar studied with such distinguished minds as Richard Boulanger, Michael Brigida, Jeff Covell, Richard Davis, Marti Epstein, Jean-Luc Sinclair, Sean Slade, Daniel Ian Smith and Lawrence "Larry" Watson.
 Kumar is also a longtime student of the eminent Boston-based composer Alla Elana Cohen.

 As the archivist for the late Indian composer Vanraj Bhatia, Kumar’s remit includes organizing Bhatia's score manuscripts, digitizing tapes of his recording sessions, and ensuring that his work eventually gets copyrighted and he gets some recognition (for example, by helping out on the Polyphonic Spree flutist Rachel Woolf’s DMA dissertation on Bhatia’s Night Music for Solo Flute).
 In this fashion, Kumar hopes to attract more attention to unusual disciplines, such as Indian popular music.

-Kumar lives in Mumbai, India, where he is currently writing and researching a book on Bhatia's life and work.
+Kumar lives in Mumbai, India, where he is currently writing and researching Bhatia's authorised biography.
 In his spare time, he enjoys literature, cinema and theatre of all stripes.